Sample Itinerary #1

 Lunch time?
 Stop in historic Kilmarnock and enjoy lunch at one of the many local restaurants serving everything from Virginia comfort food to Thai!

-Next stop by two wineries that are some of the only wineries in Virginia accessible by water.
-Jaunt down to Jacey Vineyards off Route 200 and situated on Mill Creek.
+Next stop by one of the only wineries in Virginia that is accessible by water, Jacey Vineyards, off Route 200 and situated on Mill Creek.
 Be sure to try the Malbec.
-Then don’t miss Athena Vineyards.
-Owned by three nurses, Athena is named after the Greek Goddess of Wisdom.
-Don’t forget to sample the Sweet Notes Red.

 Make your visit to our Wine Trail even easier by working with one of transportation partners: